 Executive coaching is about facilitating your expertise, not the coach’s

 Executive coaching is about facilitating the client’s excellence.
-It is a dialogue of colleagues and involves interdependant roles.
+It is a dialogue of colleagues and involves interdependent roles.
 It’s about co-inventing the right solution with the client in real-time dialogue.
 It’s about knowing what to do when, with whom, and why.
 It’s about being able to search for the why and how when something doesn’t work in the realisation that there’s a structure for it and finding that structure puts us in charge.

-Executive coaching is facilitation, not advice giving
+Executive coaching is facilitation, not advice-giving

-Executive coaching is a conversation that explores without judgement how a person or team performs a task, an emotion, a belief, a relationship, a business or a life.
+Executive coaching is a conversation that explores without judgment how a person or team performs a task, an emotion, a belief, a relationship, a business, or a life.
 It’s a fierce conversation that gets to the heart of things, to the heart of a person’s frames of meaning - to their beliefs, world view, self-view, view of others.
 It’s a conversation that invites heightened self-awareness and paradigm shifts.

 Executive coaching is clean feedback, not evaluative